The sound of the wind

 • Reinstall the lock if necessary.

-The luggage compartment door is located too high
+The tailgate is positioned too high

 Diagnostics:

-• Wind noise from sunroof
+• Wind noise from the sunroof

 Cause: